Forestry and Wildlife Act

 - Hunting, Fishing, and Licensing: The Act mandates that anyone engaging in hunting or fishing must obtain a license.
 As per the Forestry and Wildlife (Fees) Regulations, 2014, licensing fees are structured to control and monitor hunting and fishing activities.
 For example, the cost for a hunting license is set at $25, and for fishing, it is $15.

-- Protection of Endangered Species: One of the Act’s goals is the conservation of Dominica’s Endemic Species and threatened wildlife.
+- Protection of Endangered Species: One of the Act’s goals is the conservation of Dominica’s endemic species and threatened wildlife.
 Specific species are protected, and hunting and trade are regulated.
 Amendments in 2021 enhanced these protections by specifying penalties for the illegal export of wildlife without a proper permit.

 - Export Regulations and Penalties: The 2021 amendment introduced strict regulations for the export of wildlife.
 No individual is permitted to export live or dead wildlife, or their parts, without a government-issued permit from the Forestry and Wildlife Division.
 Penalties are imposed for any violations, with fines ranging from $5,000 for minor offenses to $25,000 for severe breaches.